angular/angular/modules/@angular/benchpress/README.md

 To collect these metrics, you need to execute `console.time('frameCapture')` and `console.timeEnd('frameCapture')` either in your benchmark application or in you benchmark driver via webdriver.
 The metrics mentioned above will only be collected between those two calls and it is recommended to wrap the time/timeEnd calls as closely as possible around the action you want to evaluate to get accurate measurements.

-In addition to that, one extra binding needs to be passed to benchpress in tests that want to collect these metrics:
+In addition to that, one extra provider needs to be passed to benchpress in tests that want to collect these metrics:

-    benchpress.sample(providers: [bp.bind(bp.Options.CAPTURE_FRAMES).toValue(true)], ... )
+    benchpress.sample(providers: [{provide: bp.Options.CAPTURE_FRAMES, useValue: true}], ... )

 # Requests Metrics